 Bronchitis can be caused by viruses, bacteria, or breathing in smoke or dust.

-Acute bronchitis can last for weeks, whereas chronic bronchitis lasts for months and may come back each year.
+Acute bronchitis is usually caused by a viral infection, such as cold viruses or influenza virus and can last for weeks, whereas chronic bronchitis lasts for months and may come back each year.

 Chronic bronchitis is usually related to smoking.